Summer is on the way – Welcome to Outpost!

 Our camp, Outpost Summer Camps, has been a core summer experience for our children from the very beginning.
 Outpost started with 25 kids back in 2002, with the mission to create a special environment that was stable (three weeks long), outdoors (100% of our time is spent outside), and connecting (our groups are small and our counselors are amazing).
 The plan was to hike, explore, create activities from our imagination, build forts, sing camp songs, perform skits, swim, and play together, all day every day.

 For YOU as a parent, staring at your own calendar, choosing Outpost means knowing that for at least three wonderful weeks of the summer, a caring team of child-development professionals will be investing their time into your child.
-We’ll be taking the time to know him or her, welcoming your camper by name, and ensuring that he/she is connecting with other kids and the counselors.
+We’ll be taking the time to know your child, welcoming your camper by name, and ensuring that they are connecting with other kids and the counselors.
 We are parental in our approach – looking for untied shoes, prioritizing sunscreen and water and down time, and, watching for small cues that may indicate that some extra attention would help.

 Our website has lots of wonderful information about our programs, and we offer secure, online enrollment 24/7.
 We are also here to answer any questions you have, so contact us at any time.
 We are family owned and operated and our loyal and talented director team has been with Outpost for many years, helping us create each memorable summer.
 We hope you will consider choosing Outpost for your child not only for this summer, but for many summers to come.
 And we look forward to welcoming you into our camp family!